The Mindful Mind

-Art it is a valuable tool for Self Inquiry and Introspection.
-Creating visual art literally gets things out – in front of you.
+Art it is a valuable tool for Self Inquiry, serving both Introspection and Extrospection.
+Creating visual art literally gets things (from the inside) out – in front of you.
 By using a “hands-on” participation of the Mind and Body, engaging your Whole Self, you create a Life “experience” which has an effect like a pebble in a pond.
 The possibilities are endless!

 Getting things outside of you not only relieves pressure and stress as a Cathartic release, but it allows us to see a different perspective on what’s going on inside.
 Processing feelings and experiences visually; using symbols and images, helps to simplify complex issues in order to ‘digest’ them more easily.
 Life is a continuous process of learning, and the more experience you have the more resources you will have to use and build upon.

 In addition; practicing Self-care, working without judgement and learning to be empathetic with your self, are important to promote personal growth and development.
 It is not the quality or level of skill that matters as much as the experience you get out of it.
 Without judgement labeling it “good” or “bad”, there is less interference achieving self-awareness and self-acceptance of the qualities and life experiences that constitute the power of you!

 I have been researching and developing my program for the last 28+ years, influenced primarily by my own life experience with Childhood Cancer.
 After having the opportunity to use art in my own healing and recovery, and have continued its use throughout my education and professional experiences.
 As a teacher and therapist, I have had opportunities to work with individuals of all ages and abilities; Art is something we all have in common, with simple images, ideas, colors…we can “relate” to one another.
 We are communicating, based on simple interaction and exchange of behavior and emotion, without saying a word.